owid/sdg-tracker.org/pages/good-health.md

         <h3>3.1.1 Maternal mortality ratio</h3>
         <p><strong>Definition:</strong> The maternal mortality ratio refers to the number of women who die from pregnancy-related causes while pregnant or within 42 days of pregnancy termination per 100,000 live births.</p>
         <p><strong>Goal:</strong> Reduce maternal mortality to less than 70 deaths per 100,000 live births.</p>
-        <p><strong>More research:</strong> The Our World in Data <a href="https://ourworldindata.org/maternal-mortality">entry on maternal mortality</a> gives a long-run perspective over the last centuries and presents research on the causes and consequences of the deaths of mothers.</p>
+        <p><strong>More research:</strong> The Our World in Data entry on <a href="https://ourworldindata.org/maternal-mortality">maternal mortality</a> gives a long-run perspective over the last centuries and presents research on the causes and consequences of the deaths of mothers.</p>
     </div>
     <div class="block">
         <iframe src="https://ourworldindata.org/grapher/maternal-mortality?tab=map" style="width: 100%; height: 600px; border: 0px none;"></iframe>